schuylermartin45/mood_switch/README.md

 that change and prep itself for when the Pi is reconnected to the speakers.
 This "always on" approach makes the mood switch a very convenient music system.

+**Note**: As of writing, the lightswitch feature is only partially implemented.
+I have a test script that can move the servo on the Raspberry Pi.
+However there are a few issues:
+1. The servo I purchased does not have enough torque to turn the light switch.
+2. When run as a background process/daemon, the Pi throws a GPIO exception indicating that access to the GPIO pins are not available.
+This does not happen if I run the program manually and indicates that the Pi prevents such access to the GPIO board for security concerns.
+I'm not sure if there is much I can do at this point to resolve this.

 ## Features
 * **Plugins**: The system is designed to have "plugin" music services via an "interface".
 Currently there is one music service available that plays songs